NRS social grade: Grades

 Retired people are placed in grade E if they only have a state pension and benefits.
 If they have an occupational or private pension, they are graded according to the highest graded job they did before retiring.

 Only around 2% of the UK population identifies as upper class, and this group is not separated by the classification scheme.

 The grading system is also sometimes used in the Republic of Ireland with the addition of a Class F signifying Farmers and Agricultural Workers.

+Examples

+The BBC's Man Alive in 1966 interviewed examples from various grades: